Vincent-Therrien/graph-recommendation/README.md

     WHERE j.title IS NOT NULL AND s.level >=3 AND m.name >= 80
     WITH j, r, y, upper
     WHERE r.recommends = True AND j.price <= upper AND y.name > 2012
-    RETURN j.title AS most_popular, COUNT(*) AS times_recommended, y.name AS release_year, j.price AS price
+    RETURN j.title AS most_popular, COUNT(r) AS times_recommended, y.name AS release_year, j.price AS price
     ORDER BY times_recommended DESC LIMIT 10

     UNION